Manuel·

 AI dubbing translates a video's speech into another language and generates new audio that matches the original speaker's voice.
 Unlike subtitles, the viewer hears the translated words spoken aloud — no reading required.

 The process works in 4 steps: transcribe the original speech, translate the text, synthesize new speech using text-to-speech (often with voice cloning), and sync the timing to the original video.
 Traditional human dubbing costs $50-150 per minute and takes days.
-AI dubbing costs under $1 per minute — or nothing, with free tools — and finishes in minutes.
+AI dubbing costs under $1 per minute and finishes in minutes.

-1. SpeakSwap — Best Free AI Dubbing Tool
+1. SpeakSwap — Best No-Subscription AI Dubbing Tool

-SpeakSwap is the best free AI dubbing tool available — it translates videos into 140+ languages with voice cloning included at no cost.
-You paste a YouTube URL, pick a language, and get a dubbed audio track in about 5 minutes.
-No account required, no credit card, no subscription.
-Competitors charge $22-60/month for similar features.
+SpeakSwap is built for creators who want AI dubbing without a subscription — it translates videos into 140+ languages with voice cloning included at no extra cost.
+You paste a YouTube URL, pick a language, and get dubbed audio or video in minutes.
+Pay-as-you-go from $10, no subscription, with timing calibration that helps longer tutorials, podcasts, and courses stay aligned.

-What sets SpeakSwap apart is the full pipeline it runs for free: vocal separation (isolating speech from music), transcription, translation, text-to-speech, and voice cloning.
+What sets SpeakSwap apart is the full pipeline bundled at one price: vocal separation (isolating speech from music), transcription, translation, text-to-speech, and voice cloning.
 The background music is preserved and mixed back in, so the result sounds like a proper dub — not a robot talking over silence.

 SpeakSwap uses CosyVoice for voice cloning, which captures the original speaker's tone, pitch, and speaking style.
 Voice cloning works across all supported languages — the AI captures the speaker's vocal characteristics regardless of the target language.
 The result sounds like the original person speaking the new language, not a generic TTS voice.